open-feature/java-sdk-contrib/providers/flagd/README.md

 and the evaluation will default.
 The default deadline is 500ms, though evaluations typically take on the order of 10ms.
 For the in-process provider, the deadline is used when establishing the initial streaming connection.
-A failure to connect within this timeout will result an [error event](https://openfeature.dev/docs/reference/concepts/events#provider_error) from the provider, though it will attempt to reconnect indefinitely.
+A failure to connect within this timeout will result in an [error event](https://openfeature.dev/docs/reference/concepts/events#provider_error) from the provider, though it will attempt to reconnect indefinitely.

 ### TLS